-At the appeal, the judge determined that the search was not warranted, as the police officer knew that the purse did not belong to the owner of the car and that there was not probable cause that he also had access to the belongings.
+At the appeal, the court determined that the search was not warranted because the officer knew that the purse did not belong to the owner of the car and he did not have probable cause to access her belongings.
 Therefore, the judge ruled that the search did not fall under the exception.
-Her conviction was overturned.
+So the woman’s conviction was overturned.

 What Does This Mean for Me or My Passengers?

 Based on this ruling, law enforcement has no right to search a passenger’s belongings not jointly owned by the driver without consent.
 This means that if your car is pulled over when you are a passenger, you do not have to consent to a search of your bag.